UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 **True or False**
-*Log transforming an axis is a good option to use if there is a large range to displayed and you don't want to to compress the smaller values into bottom of the graph and with all possible values.*
+*Log transforming an axis is a good option to use if there is a large range to displayed and you don't want to compress the smaller values into the bottom of the graph and with all possible values.*

 <choice id="3" >

 <opt text="True">

-The first part is true, however log transforming does not work with values of 0 which would result in a value of -<span>&#8734;</span>.
+The first part is true, however, log transforming does not work with values of 0 which would result in a value of -<span>&#8734;</span>.

 </opt>